 The primary difference between freehold and leasehold property is that of the rights the buyer/lessee has on the respective property.
 In freehold property, the owner has full rights on the property without any restriction imposed by the seller.
-On the other hand, in leasehold properties, there could be certain restrictions relating to selling, transfer, use, etc.
+On the other hand, in leasehold properties, there could be certain restrictions relating to selling, transfer, use, etc. Let us see more about the freehold vs. leasehold.

 What is a Freehold Property?

-Freehold property means when you buy a house you become the owner of the property and have full right to that property.
+Freehold property means when you buy a house, you become the owner of the property and have full right to that property.
 So, the owner is free to make any changes to the property.
-He won’t have to pay any maintenance charges, rent or service charges.
+He won’t have to pay any maintenance charges, rent, or service charges.
 At the time of selling also, the owner has to go through less paperwork since it doesn’t require any legal approval.
 In freehold, the ownership is with the buyer until he wants to sell it again.

 What is a Leasehold Property?